Sultan-Ai/HIV-in-KZ-sanger-data-/README.md

 # HIV-in-KZ-sanger-data-
-This notebook imports data from "1004 patient data codes.xlsx" that contains data from Sanger sequencing from patients in Kazakhstan, and does some data processing and exploratory analysis.
-The notebook achieves the task of aligning sequences with subtype A6.
-The sample were collected between 2017-2020.
+I analyzed Sanger sequences of HIV infected patients in Kazakhstan.
+The data was collected from the Republican Center for the Prevention and Control of AIDS.
+The samples were collected between 2017-2020.
+The notebook achieves the task of aligning sequences with subtype A6 along with mapping number of patients in each region of Kazakhstan.
+This information is useful to derive further actionable recommendations for health officials.
+This work showcased common work that I did in bioscience.